 4 Formerly referred to the Liquor Licensing Regulations 1989 the citation of which was changed to the Liquor Control Regulations 1989 by the Liquor Licensing Amendment Regulations 2007 r.
 4. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

 5 Repealed by the Pawnbrokers and Second-hand Dealers Act 1994.

-6 On the date as at which this compilation was prepared, the Pawnbrokers and Second-hand Dealers Amendment Regulations 2009 r.
-3-6 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Pawnbrokers and Second-hand Dealers Regulations 1996.

-4. Regulation 28 amended

-In regulation 28 delete the Table and insert:

-Table — Fees for issue of licences